 We receive no financial gain from any choice you make.
 By having a FREE ultrasound at PRC Grand Rapids, you will be in a safe, private environment to ask your questions, become informed, sort through all the issues, and educate yourself on all of your choices.
 Our professional staff focuses on your health, safety, and well-being.

-A medical abortion is a combination of two different drugs administered on two different days to end your pregnancy.
+A medication abortion is a combination of two different drugs administered on two different days to end your pregnancy.
 Follow-up appointments are required to determine if the abortion is complete (if everything was expelled from your uterus).
 If everything does not pass from your uterus, an infection could occur.
-The clinic will ask you to consent to a surgical abortion if the medical abortion fails.
-The cramping and abdominal pain that may result from a medical abortion can also mask the symptoms of an ectopic pregnancy, a condition which would require you to seek emergent medical care.
+The clinic will ask you to consent to a surgical abortion if the medication abortion fails.
+The cramping and abdominal pain that may result from a medication abortion can also mask the symptoms of an ectopic pregnancy, a condition which would require you to seek emergent medical care.

-Have you taken the first dose of the ABORTION PILL (Mifepristone, Mifeprex, or RU-486)?
+Have you taken the first dose of the ABORTION PILL?
 Do you regret your decision and wish you could reverse the effects of the abortion pill?
 We are waiting to help you!

 At 4 – 14 weeks LMP, a tool is used to scrape the uterus so the embryo and placenta can be removed through a suction tube.